Skip to main content

 Image Credit: thebetterindia.com

-A land with rich content of fabulous writers and equally beautiful works.
-That's what I would like to call Kerala, a state in the Indian subcontinent.
+A land with rich content by fabulous writers and equally beautiful works.
+That's how I would like to define Kerala, a state in the Indian subcontinent.
 I grew up reading books in both Malayalam and English languages.
 Having already mentioned English literature in my blog, now I want to write dreamily about Malayalam.

 There is beauty and uniqueness in any and every language.
-Similarly, Malayalam literature is popular for its deep explanations of emotions, happenings, sensations, minute changes in nature etc. One can experience the ambient temperature of the story he or she reads.
-Malayalam literature's finest works speak a lot about the universe
+Just like that, Malayalam literature is popular for its deep explanations of emotions, happenings, sensations, minute changes in nature etc. One can experience the ambient temperature of the story he or she reads.
+Malayalam literature's finest works speak a lot about the universe, its comedies.
+Like Shakespeare said,

 Image Credit: theweek.in